What is Value-Based Healthcare? A Comprehensive Guide

 Since Jason’s care team treats him and other patients with chronic disease, they have met many of their quality benchmarks for the year, thereby qualifying for value-based care financial bonuses from CMS.

 With the FFS model, clinicians are paid for each service individually.
 Therefore, healthcare providers are, in effect, incentivized to provide a greater number of services per patient.
+As previously mentioned, healthcare for value-based care emphasizes quality care over the quantity of services offered, effectively moving away from the FFS model.

 Reimbursement for Value-Based Care